-However, the figure also shows the much better fit of the return-forecasting factor in many episodes, including the late 1960s, the turbulent early 1980s, and the mid-1990s.
-The return-forecasting factor seems to know better when to get out, when the long-anticipated (by an upward-sloping yield curve) rise in rates will actually come, leading to losses on long-term bonds.
+However, the figure also shows the much better fit of the return-forecasting factor in many episodes, including the late 1960s, the turbulent early 1980s, and the mid 1990's.
+The return-forecasting factor seems to know better when to get out; when the long-anticipated (by an upward sloping yield curve) rise in rates will actually come, leading to losses on long term bonds.
 This difference is dramatic in 1983, 1994, and 2003.

-What information is $\mathbf{\gamma}^{\mathsf{T}}\mathbf{f}$ using to make these forecasts?
-To answer this question, Figure 7 plots the forward curves at selected peaks (solid) and troughs (dashed) of the returnforecasting factor.
+What information is $\gamma^{\top} f$ using to make these forecasts?
+To answer this question, Figure 7 plots the forward curves at selected peaks (solid) and troughs (dashed) of the return-forecasting factor.
 These dates are marked by vertical lines in Figure 6.
-In December 1981, the return-forecasting factor signaled a good excess return on long-term bonds, though the yield curve was nearly flat and the Fama-Bliss regression forecast nothing.
-Figure 7 shows why: though flat, the forward curve has a nice tent shape, which multiplied by γ gives a strong forecast.
+In December 1981, the return-forecasting factor signaled a good excess return on long term bonds, though the yield curve was nearly flat and the Fama-Bliss regression forecast nothing.
+Figure 7 shows why: though flat, the forward curve has a nice tent shape, which multiplied by $\gamma$ gives a strong forecast.
 As shown in Figure 6, that forecast was correct.
-By April of 1983, however, $\mathbf{\gamma}^{\mathsf{T}}\mathbf{f}$ forecast essentially no excess return on longterm bonds (Figure 6), despite the strong upward slope, because the forward rate lost its tent shape (Figure 7).
-The Fama-Bliss and other slope forecasts are optimistic, but the returnforecasting factor proves right, and long-term bonds have worse than negative 5-percent excess return as interest rates rise over the next year.
+By April of 1983, however, $\gamma^{\top} f$ forecast essentially no excess return on long term bonds (Figure 6), despite the strong upward slope, because the yield curve curves up (Figure 7).
+The Fama-Bliss and other slope forecasts are optimistic, but the return-forecasting factor proves right, and long term bonds have worse than -5 percent excess return as interest rates rise over the next year.

 In August of 1985, the level and slope of the term structure are about the same as they were in April of 1983, and the slope-based forecast is the same, mildly optimistic.
-But the return-forecasting factor predicts a strong, nearly 10-percent expected excess return, and this return is borne out ex post.
+But the return-forecasting factor predicts a strong, nearly 10 percent expected excess return, and this return is borne out ex-post.
 What's the difference?
-April 1983 and August 1985 have the same level and slope, but April 1983 has no clear curve, while August 1985 curves down.
-Interacted with the tent-shaped γ operator, we get the correct strong, positive, and correct forecast.
+April 1983 and August 1985 have the same level and slope, but April 1983 is overall flat, with a slight upward curve at the long end, while August 1985 curves down.
+Interacted with the tent-shaped $\gamma$ operator, we get the correct strong, positive, and correct forecast.

 The peak and trough of April 1992 and August 1993 provide a similar comparison.
-In April 1992, the yield curve is upward sloping and has a tent shape, so both the returnforecasting factor and the slope-based forecasts are optimistic.
+In April 1992, the yield curve is upward sloping and has a tent-shape, so both the returnforecasting factor and the slope-based forecasts are optimistic.
 During the subsequent year, yields actually went down, giving good returns to long-term bond holders.
-By August 1993, the slope is still there but the forward curve has lost its tent shape.
-The Fama-Bliss and other slope forecasts are still positive, but the returnforecasting factor gives the order to bail out.
+But by August 1993, the slope is still there but the forward curve has lost its tent-shape.
+The Fama-Bliss and other slope forecasts are still positive, but the return-forecasting factor gives the order to bail out.
 That order proves correct, as yields do rise sharply in the following year giving terrible returns to long-term bond holders.
-The same pattern has set up through the recession of 2000, and the slope forecast and $\mathbf{\gamma}^{\mathsf{T}}\mathbf{f}$ disagree once again at the end of the sample.
+The same pattern has set up through the recession of 2000, and the slope forecast and $\gamma^{\top} f$ disagree once again at the end of the sample.

 In sum, the pattern is robust.
-A forecast that looks at the tent shape, ignoring the slope, has made better forecasts in each of the important historical episodes.
+A forecast that looks at the tent-shape, ignoring the slope, has made better forecasts in each of the important historical episodes.